 It was conceived as a paradigm of sustainability by Maximal Concepts.
 Further, it is a hospitality brand behind many of the city’s most iconic restaurants.
 Also, the venue takes its name from John Anthony, the first Chinese man to be naturalized as a British citizen in 1805.
 In fact, he is a key figure in the expansion of global trade during the Qing Dynasty.

-Hand painted tiles are also featured in the restaurant’s private dining room.
+The restaurant private dining room features also hand painted tiles.
 So, here guests can enjoy large scale illustrations of commodities.
 Furthermore, they’re traded between the British and Chinese in the 18th century such as medicinal poppies and exotic animals.

 Well, the fusion of Chinese canteen and colonial design is captured in the details.
 For example, the timber bar with glass vitrines, wicker furniture, and gold and maroon floral fabrics.